Jamalhussain802/S.E-ASSIGNMENT/paper1/readme.md

 Almost all respondents (91%) suggest that the usage of Find is a bad practice.
 Besides performance-associated effects, Find additionally makes the supply code fragile in case someone renames items.
 One respondent indicated that the usage of Find can nonetheless be an amazing practice whilst retrieving a reference in an item hierarchy (for example, retrieving the connection with the top in a humanoid version from the upper-degree box item).
 Respondents advocated creating coupling thru the inspector, instead.

-# A MonoBehaviour class contains empty methods:

-we enforce this odor via way of means of surely checking for the presence of empty Start() and Update() strategies in MonoBehaviour classes.

 # Lack of separation of concerns.